IreneKilgannon/pands-project/README.md

 |sepal_width  |  | -0.109369|    1.000000|    -0.420516|    -0.35654|
 |petal_length |    0.871754 |  -0.420516 |    1.000000 |    0.962757|
 |petal_width  |    0.817954 |  -0.356544 |    0.962757 |    1.000000|

+Who would have thought that nearly one hundred years later Anderson's data would be used by thousands of students worldwide who are learning statistics, data science or machine learning? https://www.sciencedirect.com/science/article/pii/S1877050919320836

 ## References